tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

 **How did this roster happen?** *Whoa now, tsunami.
 Don't mean to tell ya yer business, but I do believe there's been a grievous misunderstandin'.
 This here ain't EG. This some kinda... what sorta woke flags are these... this some kinda South American team?
 Now boy, you know that ain't right.
 EG's a North American org, yes sir!
 Always has been.
-North American pride and joy right there.*
+North American pride and joy right there!*

 Nope.
 Not anymore.
 At the beginning of this season, EG very unceremoniously (and then got cyberbullied into ceremoniously) dropped their North American roster after spending **11 years** in the region.
 The phrase "end of an era" gets thrown around a lot in esports, but like... every TI since TI2 with a North American EG?
 Wild.